 Meet Our Lab Team

-Oleg Matusovsky obtained his master’s science degree in Biochemistry and Biotechnology in Far Eastern State University, Russia.
-He then worked as a visiting scientist at the Institute of Molecular Biology (Austria) studying enzyme kinetics of myosin light chain phosphorylation and completed his PhD in Biochemistry in 2006 at the Institute of Marine Biology, Russia.
-Dr. Matusovsky had two years of postdoctoral training at the Institute of Biomedical Aging Research in Austria, and one year at McGill University's Meakins-Christie Laboratories.
-He continued his work as a research associate with Meakins-Christie, where he improved skills in various biochemical, biophysical, and physiological methods to study muscle contraction on the molecular level.
-In2016 he joined Dr. Rassier's laboratory and is currently involved in several projects including high-speed Atomic Force Microscopy to study the dynamic behaviour of molecular motors in various conditions.
+Oleg Matusovsky, obtained his master’s science degree in Biochemistry and Biotechnology from Far Eastern State University in Russia.
+After working as a visiting scientist at the Institute of Molecular Biology in Austria, where he studied enzyme kinetics of myosin light chain phosphorylation, he completed his PhD in Biochemistry in 2006 at the Institute of Marine Biology in Russia.
+Matusovsky then gained postdoctoral experience with the Institute of Biomedical Aging Research in Austria and McGill University's Meakins-Christie Laboratories.
+As a research associate with Meakins-Christie, he improved his skills in various biochemical, biophysical, and physiological methods to study muscle contraction on the molecular level.
+In 2016, he joined Dr. Rassier's laboratory and is currently involved in several projects including high-speed Atomic Force Microscopy to study the dynamic behavior of molecular motors in various conditions.

 Contact: oleg.matusovskiy [at] mcgill.ca